Khan/wonder-blocks/packages/wonder-blocks-timing/docs.md

 Migrating from the standard API can be done by:

-1. Wrapping your component with the `withActionScheduler` HOC (and, if using Flow, using the `WithActionScheduler<TOwnProps>` type to extend your components props)
+1. Wrapping your component with the `withActionScheduler` HOC (and, if using Flow, using the `WithActionSchedulerProps` type to extend your components props by spreading the type into your component's `Props` type)
 2. Using the new `schedule` prop in your component instead of `setTimeout`, `setInterval` and `requestAnimationFrame`

 #### Migration Example